 This is actually an easy question to answer then it may seem on the surface.
-While the definition of “good” is different to each person, one thing remains the same: a good psychiatrist is one who provides the type of care you feel happy with.
-That’s all.
+While the definition of “good” is different to each person, It can be summarized as this: a good psychiatrist is one who provides the type of care you feel happy with.
+That is all.
 A good psychiatrist is one that performs to your expectations – whatever those are – while also following the best practices of safety and patient care that are expected of a medical professional.

-The first step in finding a doctor is picking one out of the heap and researching them.
-The easiest way I know to do this is through websites like HealthGrades.com.
+The first step in finding a good psychiatrist is picking one out of the multitude and researching their practice.
+The easiest way to do this is through websites like HealthGrades.com.
 It allows you to find doctors through name, specialty and location.
-But what’s better is that it provides feedback on the doctors including a background check which is excellent information to have before you walk into a doctor’s office.
+It also provides feedback on the doctors including a background check which is excellent information to have before you walk into a doctor’s office.
 Keep in mind when researching on these websites that online reviews cannot always be trusted.
 Working in behavioral health means treating and evaluating individuals who are oftentimes mentally unwell, and who may take our their frustrations through a negative online review.

-This is OK.
+That is totally OK.
 Not every doctor is for every person and there’s nothing necessarily wrong with either doctor or patient if there feels like there is a barrier; if it doesn’t work, it doesn’t work.
-It’s just like a first date.
+It’s not unlike going on a first date.
 First dates don’t always lead to second dates and that’s OK.

 Now is the easiest time to say something simple like, “I don’t think we’re the best therapeutic match; could you provide a referral to someone else, please?”

-And remember to be polite.
-A doctor may not be used to be interviewed by the patient and may be taken aback for a moment.
+Remember to be polite.
+Some doctors may not be used to be interviewed by the patient and may be taken aback for a moment.
 So thank them for taking the time to answer your questions.
 A good relationship is a two-way street so treat the doctor with the same respect you expect from them.

 Contact us today to set up a consultation with Dr Rodriguez and his expert team of psychiatrists in Delray Beach!